The slightly longer of two easy paths near Grant Village and West Thumb Geyser Basin

 Trail map for Yellowstone National Park

-The official parking for the hike is the main lot at West Thumb Geyser Basin, though the trail heads west and soon crosses the highway, so the walk could be shortened a little by parking here; the route is not signposted but recognizable by pedestrian crossing marks over the road.
+The official parking for the Yellowstone Lake Overlook hike is the main lot at West Thumb Geyser Basin, though the trail heads west and soon crosses the highway, so the walk could be shortened a little by parking here; the route is not signposted but recognizable by pedestrian crossing marks over the road.
 The path enters low, new growth pine forest, climbs slightly and soon emerges onto an open, grassy hillside, as the gradient starts to increase.
 The final section is quite steep, ascending about 400 feet and passing one cloudy, gently simmering pool before the path ends at the viewpoint on the hill top, just north of which are several other thermal vents.
 There are no trees on the summit so the views cover 360 degrees, over mainly mountainous, thickly forested land apart from in the east, where Yellowstone Lake stretches out towards the Absaroka Range on the horizon.